 Fuel System Problems Causing Poor Performance

-By Hank Riggs, ASE Certified Master Technician (L1 Advanced Engine Performance Specialist) 15+ Years Turning Wrenches, Diagnosing Drives, and Solving the Toughest Automotive Mysteries When your car’s engine stumbles, hesitates, or flat-out refuses to pull like it used to, your gut might scream “transmission trouble” or “ignition coil failure.”
-And sure, those can be culprits. … Read more
+When your car’s engine stumbles, hesitates, or flat-out refuses to pull like it used to, your gut might scream “transmission trouble” or “ignition coil failure.”
+And sure, those can be culprits.
+But after a decade and a half spent elbow-deep in engine bays from weekend project cars to daily-driven commuters, I can tell you this … Read more

 Engine Hesitation When Accelerating: Diagnosis Guide

-Quick Answer: Engine hesitation during acceleration is usually caused by problems with fuel delivery, ignition timing, air measurement sensors, or throttle control.
-The most common culprits I see in the shop are dirty mass airflow sensors, failing throttle position sensors, weak fuel pumps, and worn ignition components.
-Accurate diagnosis saves hundreds of dollars by avoiding … Read more
+Quick Answer: Engine hesitation when accelerating is caused by problems with fuel delivery, ignition timing, air measurement sensors, or throttle control.
+The most common culprits are dirty MAF sensors, failing throttle position sensors, weak fuel pumps, and worn spark plugs.
+Accurate diagnosis saves hundreds — most people replace the wrong part first.
+Engine hesitation on … Read more